cloud-native-canada/k8s_setup_tools/docs/local_cluster/podman.md

 # Podman

-`podman` is a full replacement of Docker and Docker Desktop
+`podman` is a full replacement of Docker and Docker-For-Desktop.
+It's the container Swiss-Army knife from RedHat.

+What you get with Podman:

+- Multiple image format support, including the OCI and Docker image formats
+- Full management of container lifecycle, Docker CLI replacement
+- Container image management (managing image layers, overlay filesystems, etc)
+- Podman version 3.4+ now support M1 Apple Macs
+- Replaces Docker-for-Desktop and includes a UI

 It can also run and build rootless containers.
 ## Install